Troubleshoot user visits

 domain.

-If you use different authentication providers across your website sections, your users' usernames can change depending on the active one.
+If you use different authentication providers across your website subdomains, your users' usernames can change depending on the active one.
+This change in usernames can affect visit tracking, as each time the username changes, a new visit starts, therefore breaking the user’s journey into multiple visits.

 You have both a.example.com